+The 2017 PROS Plan defines three types of Community Use Urban Parks.
 Many of the County's developed Community Use Urban Parks are in the down-County with concentrations in the Bethesda and Silver Spring areas.
-They serve an important role as gathering places for the community and accomodate activities such as concerts and performances, celebrations, fairs, and outdoor places for area employees to have lunch.
+They serve an important role as gathering places for the community and accomodate activities such as concerts, celebrations and festivals.
+They also offer outdoor places for area employees to have lunch.
 These parks may be programmed for more localized events and parking should not be provided on park property.